JasonMao13/Portfolio/README.md

 # Portfolio
 Portfolio of Various Projects
-There are currently 2 project in this portfolio:
+There is currently 1 project in this portfolio:
 1. Ultrasonic Range FInder
-2. Matlab/Simulink Model of a Digital Communication System